znoobe2024/resale-hdbuddy/Methodology.md

 2. Retrieval: Instead of only reading 10 records, I expanded to 50 records when towns were identified.
 This gave the chatbot more context while still staying within token limits.
 3. Post retrieval summarization: Aggregate the data (averages, grouped by year or flat type) so the chatbot has concise, meaningful context to work with.
 This balance — not too little data, not too much — was key to making RAG work smoothly.
+Please refer to GitHub scripts for efforts to Clean and trim dataset'.

 Addressing Prompt Injection

 I learned that prompt injection is a real risk when using AI.
 To safeguard against it, I kept the system prompts simple and focused: the assistant is only allowed to explain resale trends using the provided data.
 By grounding answers in trend_data.csv and hdb_resale_clean.csv, I reduced the chance of the chatbot being tricked into giving irrelevant or unsafe responses.